yyyujintang/yyyujintang.github.io/_pages/about.md

 My long-term research interests lie in:

+* Long Context: Compression, Retrieval, Generation
-* Video Understanding
+* Long Context for LLM and Video Generation
-* Representative Learning
-* Large Language Model

 <div style="color: red;">
     I’m open for academic collaborations.
 If you are interested, please feel free to email me.